Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Bias Reduction, , and Random Forest Tuning

-We explore the implications of $mtry$ when there are non-informative features in the data.
-Our earlier experiments suggest that random forests can reduce bias by capturing hidden patterns and we observe above that this ability to reduce bias is sensitive to non-informative features.
-We empirically demonstrate here that $mtry$ controls the trade-off between the ability of a random forest to capture hidden patterns and its sensitivity to non-informative features.
-As such, $mtry$ should be increased on datasets with many non-informative features.
+In this simulation study, we empirically demonstrate that $mtry$ controls the trade-off between the ability of a random forest to capture hidden patterns and its sensitivity to non-informative features.
+As such, it may be beneficial in certain scenarios to increase $mtry$ on datasets with many non-informative features.
 Each potential split in a random forest considers a random subset of $\ceil{mtry \times p}$ features.
 Consider the case where in this subset, every single feature is non-informative.
-The resulting split would be essentially random, i.e., a \emph{bad} split, which increases bias.
-Intuitively, we would like $mtry$ to be large on datasets with many non-informative features to prevent these splits from occurring.
+The resulting split would be essentially random, i.e., a \emph{non-informative} split, which may increase bias.

-We use this procedure to assess how the influence of \emph{bad} splits, splits that only consider non-informative features, varies with $mtry$.
+We use this procedure to assess how the influence of \emph{non-informative} splits, splits that only consider non-informative features, varies with $mtry$.
 For each feature, we examine in each tree the depth of the first split that uses the feature; this can be thought of as a proxy for how influential the feature is \citep{breiman2017classification}.
 We average across all trees in the ensemble to obtain the average first depth for each feature; features with a lower average first depth should be more influential.
-Following the experiment discussed in the section above, we assess how the average first depth of non-informative features and features with hidden patterns vary with $mtry$.
+Following the procedure discussed above, we assess how the average first depth of non-informative features and features with hidden patterns vary with $mtry$ when we fit random forests on the hMARS and hMARSadd models with $n = 1000$ and SNR = 6.
 The results are shown in Figure \ref{avg_feature_depth.fig}.